jackson-mejia/academic-kickstart/content/publication/welfareinflation/index.md

 ---
-title: "The Classical Cost of Inflation Along the Income Distribution"
+title: "The Cost of Inflation Along the Income Distribution"
 authors:
 - admin
 #author_notes: